crazcalm/oral-english/final/OtherFinal.md

 - (Punish your kids)
 	+ How were you punished as a child?
-	+ What is one good or bad thing you do as a child?
+	+ What is one good or bad thing you did as a child?
 		+ (sentence structure) When I was a child, I ________

 - (Protect your Home)
 	+ How do you protect your home?
-	+ If there was a thief in you home, what would you do?
+	+ If there was a thief in your home, what would you do?

 - (Persuasion)
 	+ I do not like going to class, I do not like to wake up early, and I do not like to doing homework.
 Please persuade me to do one of the things that I do not like.